-A short food guide to decipher a Florence menu and to discover what to eat in Florence, beyond Pizza and spaghetti
+Short food guide to decipher a Florence menu and to discover what to eat in Florence, beyond Pizza and spaghetti.

 Few countries can offer the same variety of regional recipes you can find in Italy.
 This post is a short guide to help you browse Italian menus, with the necessary confidence (and appetite!) to dare tasting something different from spaghetti and lasagne!

 I’ll start with one of my best beloved regions: Tuscany.

 Crostini con fegatini

 You will hardly find a Tuscan menu that doesn’t offer Crostinis with salumi and a flask of red wine!
 The word crostini literally refers to the bread, similar to a baguette where the patè is spread.
 You will be offered many different type of crostini in Tuscany’s restaurants, but the real stuff is made of chicken livers.
 Other popular options are Bruschetta, crostini with minced tomatoes and olive oil and crostini with truffle oil.

 The “typical” antipasto generally includes all sorts of salami, ham and cheese.
 While this may not differ that much from the salami you normally find in other Tuscany areas, there’s one which is typicall of Tuscany and that you shouldn’t miss: the Finocchiona.